 - used to devoting resources to the effort of communicating their organization's mission

-Equipped with an understanding of users' goals and expectations, we moved on to identifying precisely which pieces of information were essential to collect at this point in the eduDAO experience and how to structure this collection.
+With an understanding of users' goals, we moved on to identify precisely which pieces of information were essential to collect at this point in the eduDAO experience.

 Since users identified telling a compelling story as a major painpoint, we set out to develop a story-forward information collection strategy, which would prompt users to begin recognizing the stories in their own projects.

-To consider the different ways of organizing and sequencing application content modules, we again conducted a lo-fidelity internal card-sorting exercise.
-Three of the resultant layouts are shown below.
+To consider the different ways of organizing application content modules, we conducted a lo-fidelity internal card-sorting exercise.

-In arranging these layouts, we initially treated vertical placement within each section as the priority dimension (modules placed higher were deemed more important by users).
+In arranging these structures, we initially treated vertical placement within each section as the priority dimension (modules placed higher were deemed more important).

 In fact, according to the "Attention Decrement Hypothesis" (see Appendix), in general, content modules that are placed earlier in the sequence will be attended by the user with more cognitive resources than later ones.
 Thus, there is an important correlation between the position of a content module in the sequence of a form and the attention the user may be able to devote to it.